212.644.9494 New York Dermatology

 • You received therapeutic radiation treatments for adolescent acne.

-You should have Dr. Gary Rothfeld, Board Certified Dermatologist at Skin Cancer NYC at the Skin Cancer NYC Treatment Center in Manhattan check any suspicious skin markings and any changes in the way your skin looks.
 Treatment is more likely to work well when skin cancer is found early.
 If not treated, some types of skin cancer cells can spread to other tissues and organs.

 Dr. Rothfeld, recognized by the by the entertainment industry of America as one of the best dermatologists in Manhattan, has organized a comprehensive skin care center offering personalized state of the art services including medical,pediatric, and cosmetic dermatology.